Introduction to Health Services Research : A Self-Study Course

 - to improve access to data and information needed by the creators of health services research; and

 - to contribute to the information infrastructure needed to foster patient record systems that can produce useful health services research data as a by-product of providing health care.

-NICHSR coordinates the development of new information products and services related to health services research, such as HSRProj, HSTAT, HSRR and a special subfile on DIRLINE.
+NICHSR coordinates the development of new information products and services related to health services research, such as HSRProj, HSTAT, and HSRR.